Wonderful Indonesia was on my wishlist for many reasons.

 For every big & small problem, our Indonesian friends always had a solution.
 I never felt out of my home.

-I always knew that the national airline of Indonesia is called Garuda.
+I always knew that the national airline of the country is called Garuda.
 I knew that Bali is full of Hindu temples.
 Even then, I was not prepared to meet the characters of Ramayana & Mahabharata almost everywhere in Wonderful Indonesia.

 At Pentingsari, a small rice-growing village near Yogyakarta I saw these standees of Sahadeva, Bheem & Yuddhistir.
 I am sure Arjun & Nakul were somewhere too.